AlamiMejjati/Mtl-Implem/README.md

 The results are quite similar to the paper.
 However the parameters were not crossvalidated like in the paper, An heuristic choice of the parameters has been made.

+The results for the feature extraction can be seen in the folder, feature extraction.
+Each picture shows the P (left) and Q (right) matrix learned.
+We can see that the sparse matrix captures details of the face.
+The low rank matrix on the other hand captures the general shape of the face.